 As is common in the life sciences industry, we engage the services of consultants and independent contractors to assist us in the development of our products.
 Many of these consultants and independent contractors were previously employed at, or may have previously or may be currently providing consulting or other services to, universities or other technology, biotechnology or pharmaceutical companies, including our competitors or potential competitors.
-We may become subject to claims that our company, a consultant or an independent contractor inadvertently or otherwise used or disclosed trade secrets or other information proprietary to their former employers or their former or current clients.
-We may similarly be subject to claims stemming from similar actions of an employee, such as one who was previously employed by another company, including a competitor or potential competitor.
-We may become subject to claims that our or or recurrent or former employees, consultants, advisors, or independent contractors of ours of ours of ours nights in our intellectual property and/or has assigned or is under an obligation to assign rights in our intellectual property to another party.
+We may become subject to claims that our company, a consultant or an independent contractor inadvertently or otherwise used or disclosed trade secrets or other information proprietary to their former employees or their former or current clients.
+We may similarly be subject to claims stemming from similar actions of an employee, such as one who was previously employeed by another company, including a competitor.
+We may become subject to claims that one or more current or former employees, consultants, advisors, or independent contractors of ours of our singlits in our intellectual property to another party.
 This may include a competitor of ours.
 If a competitor has rights in our patents, the competitor or a licensee or related entity may be able to make, use, sell, import, and/or export the patented technology without liability to us under our patents or the patents we license.
 Litigation may be necessary to defend against these claims.
 Even if we are successful in defending against these claims, litigation could result in substantial costs and be a distraction to our management team.
 If we were not successful we could lose valuable intellectual property rights.